Beuterei/hacs-package-manager/README.md

 - `KEY`: The key to get

+#### Environment Variable Overrides

+Configuration values can be overridden using environment variables.
+This is particularly useful for:

+- CI/CD environments
+- Docker containers
+- Automated deployments
+- Keeping sensitive tokens out of configuration files

+Environment variables follow the naming convention `HPM_<CONFIG_KEY>` where `<CONFIG_KEY>` is the uppercase version of the configuration key.

+**Available environment variables:**

+- `HPM_GITHUB_TOKEN`: Overrides the `gitHubToken` configuration value

+**Priority:** Environment variables take precedence over file-based configuration.
+When both are present, the environment variable value will be used.

+**Note:** Environment variable overrides are read-only.
+Setting configuration values with `hpm config set` will only update the file-based configuration and will not affect environment variables.

 ### Remove a dependency

 Removes a particular package or multiple packages from home assistant.